ghadesi/LOG8415---Advanced-Concepts-in-Cloud-Computing/Assignment2/README.md

 We did this assignement on an Azure Ubuntu VM

-Once in the Azure VM terminal, make sure you are in ~
+Once in the Azure VM terminal, make sure you are in the user's home directory.
+By the below command you change your directory to the home directory.
 ```bash
 cd ~
 ```